-We have re-opened for a majority of appointments, procedures and surgeries. iI yours was previously rescheduled, we will reach out to you.
+We are open for a majority of appointments, procedures and surgeries.
 If you need to schedule one or have any questions, please reach out to your primary care provider.
 If you don't have a primary care provider, please visit our "Find a Provider" page to find one that will work for your needs.

 Patients can request a telehealth visit by calling their provider’s office, just as they would for an in-person visit.
 Your provider will determine if a telehealth visit is appropriate based on your health condition and type of appointment .